 There is one more thing.
 Optimization has its own cost: development time.
-You should always think how much time you are able to spend on it and if it is worth it.
+You should always think about how much time you're able to spend on it and if it's worth it.

 Game development analogy

 Modern games are extremely complicated beasts.
-Every frame (usually 60 times a second), the game has to calculate physics of the world, run AI, user input and render everything into a beautiful scene.
+Every frame (usually 60 times a second), the game has to calculate the physics of the world, run AI, user input, and render everything into a beautiful scene.
 You can imagine that running all of that every 16 ms in a complicated game is a developer's nightmare.
-That's why significant portion of game development is spent around optimizations.
+That's why a significant portion of game development is spent on optimizations.
 Every little waste matters.

 This is mainly true in the programming heart of the game - the engine.
-The engine is responsible for the heavy lifting of performance critical parts like physics, animation, AI and rendering.
-Once the engine is build, you can design the game on top of it.
+The engine is responsible for the heavy lifting of performance critical parts like physics, animation, AI, and rendering.
+Once the engine is built, you can design the game on top of it.
 You can add different spells, conversation chains, items, animations etc. to make your game cool.
-Those extra things may not run every frame and don't need to be optimized so heavily as the engine itself.
+Those extra things may not run every frame and don't need to be optimized as heavily as the engine itself.

 Back to scrapers

-Ranking of the tools from the most efficient to the least ones:
+Ranking of the tools from the most efficient to the least: